gSchool/shapes_javascript_inheritance/README.md

 |* * *|
 -------
 ```
-Except the * should be in the color of the shape!
+The * should be in the color of the shape!